-- Where Voice Messages are Stored When Single Inbox is Configured, page 2-3 - How Single Inbox Works with ViewMail for Outlook, page 2-4 - How Single Inbox Works without ViewMail for Outlook or with Other Email Clients, page 2-4 - Accessing Secure Voice Messages in the Exchange Mailbox, page 2-5 - How transcription of Voice Messages is synchronized between Cisco Unity Connection 8.6(2) and later with Exchange Mailboxes, page 2-5 - How Synchronization Works with Outlook Folders, page 2-8 - How Message Routing Works through SMTP Domain Name, page 2-8 - Where Deleted Messages Go, page 2-9 - Types of Unity Connection Messages that are Not Synchronized with Exchange, page 2-9 - Replication of Status Changes, page 2-10 - How Disabling and Re-enabling Single Inbox Affects the Synchronization of Unity Connection and Exchange Mailboxes, page 2-10 - How Read/Heard Receipts, Delivery Receipts, and Non-delivery Receipts are Synchronized, page 2-11
+- Where Voice Messages Are Stored When Single Inbox Is Configured, page 2-4 - How Single Inbox Works With ViewMail for Outlook, page 2-4 - How Single Inbox Works without ViewMail for Outlook or with Other Email Clients, page 2-4 - Accessing Secure Voice Messages in the Exchange Mailbox, page 2-5 - How transcription of Voice Messages is synchronized between Cisco Unity Connection with Exchange Mailboxes, page 2-5 - How Synchronization Works With Outlook Folders, page 2-8 - How Message Routing Works Through SMTP Domain Name, page 2-9 - Where Deleted Messages Go, page 2-10 - Types of Unity Connection Messages That Are Not Synchronized with Exchange, page 2-10 - Replication of Status Changes, page 2-10 - How Disabling and Re-enabling Single Inbox Affects the Synchronization of Unity Connection and Exchange Mailboxes, page 2-11

+• How Read/Heard Receipts, Delivery Receipts, and Non-delivery Receipts Are Synchronized, page 2-11

-You may experience delay (in order of hours) in synchronization of voice messages from Exchange server to Connection while Resynchronize All Single-Inbox Messages SysAgent task is running.
-It is recommended to run Resynchronize All Single-Inbox Messages SysAgent task during off hours.
+You may experience delay (in order of hours) in synchronization of voice messages from Exchange server to Connection while the Resynchronize All Single-Inbox Messages SysAgent task is running.
+It is recommended to run the Resynchronize All Single-Inbox Messages SysAgent task during off hours.